 The Shiffrins sent Mikaela to high school at Burke Mountain Academy, a slopeside school for budding ski racers in Vermont.
 Even among her fellow athletes, she was single-minded in her devotion to training, often forgoing parties and dates.
 Of her first high school dance, Shiffrin recalls, “It was all grinding.
 I was like, ‘Umm, I don’t want to be doing this.’”

-“All activities to unshelter herself, she didn’t partake in,” says Shiffrin’s best friend, Bug Pench, a classmate at Burke.
-Pench remembers one team van ride to a meet when Shiffrin started belting out the lyrics to the raunchy song “The Bad Touch” without realizing how vulgar it was.
-“The fact that little childlike Mikaela is sitting there singing all of the words was hilarious,” says Pench.
+“All activities to unshelter herself, she didn’t partake in,” says Shiffrin’s best friend, Bug Pech, a classmate at Burke.
+Pech remembers one team van ride to a meet when Shiffrin started belting out the lyrics to the raunchy song “The Bad Touch” without realizing how vulgar it was.
+“The fact that little childlike Mikaela is sitting there singing all of the words was hilarious,” says Pech.
 “Certain connotations went over her head.
 The coaches turned around and were like, ‘Wait, what?’”

 Shiffrin joined the World Cup tour in 2011 at age 16, and Eileen insisted on traveling with her as both head coach and chaperone.
 The events are primarily in Europe, and most racers are in their 20s or early 30s.
 “There’s a huge party scene,” says Shiffrin.
 “I needed somebody there to protect me.”